jarrenseson/jarrenseson.github.io/essays/UIFrameWorks.md

 As you can see, the navigation bar with bootstrap 5 is a lot more concise and simpler than than the one without.
 Bootstrap 5 allows for reponsive elements, without the hassle of implementing them.

 ## Consistency
 UI frameworks also allow for easier consistency amongst web application because they have a standarized design system.
 This can especially helpful for larger projects, where multiple people are working on an application.
 By having a consistent design throughout the entirety of the web application, it appears more professional.
+Also, at least for Bootstrap, it was developed with a mobile-first approach, which means it's first perogrative is responsive design.
+This means that web applications will function well and appear relatively the same on any screen size.
+Doing this with pure HTML and CSS would take a more considerable amount of work than doing it using Bootstrap.

+## Community Support/Documentation
+These UI frameworks are typically designed by larger groups of developers and have strong communities behind them.
+As such, there is much documentation behind it.
+Common bugs that occur are documented and their solutions are noted.
+This makes debugging much simpler.
+If you were to run into a bug while only using pure HTML and CSS, there is a chance that you will not be able to find a solution to the issue, and take much more time to fix it.